Siemens splurges $7.6 billion on Dresser-Rand in U.S. shale market bet

 Siemens embarked on a corporate overhaul in May dubbed "Vision 2020", seeking to make up ground on more profitable competitors such as Switzerland's ABB Ltd ABBN.VX as well as GE, while reducing its exposure to more cyclical consumer businesses where it has had limited success.

-As part of that drive, Siemens said it had also agreed to sell its stake in household appliances joint venture BSH to partner Robert Bosch [ROBG.UL], bringing in 3 billion euros ($3.9 billion) to help finance the Dresser-Rand deal.
+As part of that drive, Siemens said it had also agreed to sell its stake in household appliances joint venture BSH to partner Robert Bosch, bringing in 3 billion euros ($3.9 billion) to help finance the Dresser-Rand deal.

 The group, which did not name any investment banks or other advisers, said it expects to close the deal by summer 2015 and aims to wrap up the sale of its BSH stake in the first half of 2015, ending a more than 45 year alliance in household appliances.